MCamp859/hello-world/its-README.md

     ./edgesoftware install
     ```

+9. During the installation, you will be prompted for the Product Key.
+The Product Key is contained in the email you received from Intel confirming your download.

     >**NOTE:** Installation logs are available at the following path:
     ``/var/log/esb-cli/Intelligent_Traffic_Searching_Reference_Implementation_<version>/output.log``

-9. When the installation is complete, you see the message “Installation of package complete” and the installation status for each module.
+10. When the installation is complete, you see the message “Installation of package complete” and the installation status for each module.

     ![A console window showing system output during the install process.](/content/dam/develop/external/us/en/images/reference-implementation/intelligent-traffic-searching-ri-install-success.png)